History highlights

 MUB’S RESEARCH CENTRES

-The ultra-modern Euroregionial Pharmacy Centre at the MUB is engaged in the search for new drugs and research on new methods of treating cancer and skin diseases.
+The ultra-modern Euroregional Pharmacy Centre at MUB is looking for new drugs and studies new methods of cancer and skin diseases treatment.
 In response to the global challenge of metabolic disease epidemics, the Clinical Research Centre was established.
-The aim of the CBD is to search for new biomarkers for early detection and methods of effective individual therapy of modern-age diseases based on innovative large-scale technologies.
-In 2015 the Laboratory of Molecular Imaging and Technology Development was launched.
-It is equipped with the world's most modern, innovative whole-body hybrid PET/MR scanner.
-The newest at the MUB, and at the same time the first in Poland, is the Center for Artificial Intelligence in Medicine.
-It examines AI-based solutions that facilitate the doctor's diagnosis.
-Artificial intelligence is not just about robots.
-For medicine, programs, algorithms and such bioinformatic solutions that analyze very large amounts of data (Big Data), confront them with information from other databases are more useful.
-On this basis they can propose the most optimal form of therapy.
+The aim of the CBD is to search for new biomarkers for early detection of lifestyle diseases and to discover effective targeted therapy methods based on innovative large-scale technologies.
+2015 was the opening year of the Laboratory of Molecular Imaging and Technology, where an innovative whole-body hybrid PET/MR scanner has been installed.
+The Centre for Artificial Intelligence in Medicine is the latest MUB development and the first facility of this type in Poland.
+Here, staff are working on AI-based solutions to facilitate diagnostics for doctors of medicine.
+Artificial Intelligence is not just about robots.
+In the field of medicine, there are certain much more useful programs, algorithms and bioinformatics solutions for analysis of huge quantities of data (Big Data), to compare it later with information from other databases and to proposed optimized therapies on this basis.

 2020